Gilligan's Island: Guest stars

-Although most episodes do not have guest stars, given that the characters are on an uncharted, unknown island, a remarkable number of people manage to find their way to the island - and to leave without helping the castaways also escape.
-Among the actors who guest starred were Larry Storch, Kurt Russell, Rory Calhoun, Zsa Zsa Gabor, Hans Conreid, Don Rickles, Strother Martin, John McGiver, Denny Miller, Phil Silvers, Vito Scotti, Richard Kiel, and pop group The Wellingtons.
+Although most episodes do not have guest stars, given that the characters are on an uncharted, unknown island, a remarkable number of people manage to find their way to the island—and to leave without helping the castaways also escape.
+Among the actors who guest-starred were Rory Calhoun, Hans Conried, Zsa Zsa Gabor, Richard Kiel, Strother Martin, John McGiver, Denny Miller, Don Rickles, Kurt Russell, Vito Scotti, Phil Silvers, Larry Storch, and pop group The Wellingtons.

 Dream sequences

 One of the trademarks of Gilligan's Island is its frequent use of dream sequences.
 The showrunners used this device to expand beyond the premise's limited setting, and to showcase the cast's acting talents.
 Many episodes that feature dream sequences are ranked among the show's most memorable episodes, as most of them parodied or drew inspiration from works of literature, film, and other television shows of the day.

 Each dream sequence is triggered by the real-life situation of the episode and usually features symbolism that prompted a change of heart in whichever castaway was dreaming.
 Of the fourteen dream episodes, eleven feature a Gilligan dream (with one of these episodes including short dreams of each of the male cast members).
 Mr. Howell, Mrs. Howell, and Mary Ann each have an episode centering on a dream of theirs, making Mr. Howell the only cast member besides Gilligan who has more than one dream sequence.
-Skipper is presented as a woman in two dreams, although in one this is only a disguise; in Mrs. Howell's dream he is both her wicked stepmother and a different male character, making him the only cast member to have two roles in one dream and also the only one to be the opposite sex in a dream.
+The Skipper is presented as a woman in two dreams, although in one this is only a disguise; in Mrs. Howell's dream he is both her wicked stepmother and a different male character, making him the only cast member to have two roles in one dream and also the only one to be the opposite sex in a dream.
 The Professor appears twice as a faux Cary Grant: in Mary Ann's dream, and his own short dream.
 Ginger is the only one of the seven castaways who never had a dream sequence.